SkoolNotes/Taproot/2020ISOS101/KBRobustness.md

-## Common Features of Concepts of Robustness
+## Common Features and Concepts of Robustness

  Robustness analysis

+Eh, more of the same.